gl1tterbomb/gl1tterbomb/README.md

 I love Green Lanterns,and Flash is cool too

- Here are some things if you want to know about me, if you're too lazy to check on Strawpage.
-Also, here an image of a sea bunny!
+ Here are some things if you'd like to know about me,. scroll down.

+ Wait, here an image of a sea bunny!
 I called it a Sea Bunny because it looks like a bunny and its easy for me to spell. 👍